Measurement of Inequity in Health Care with Heterogeneous Response of Use to Need

 We propose a method of measuring and decomposing inequity in health care utilisation that allows for heterogeneity in the use-need relationship.
 This makes explicit inequity that derives from unequal treatment response to variation in need, as well as that due to differential effects of non-need determinants.
 Under plausible conditions concerning heterogeneity in the use-need relationship and the distribution of need, existing methods that impose homogeneity will underestimate pro-rich inequity.
-This prediction is confirmed for four middle-income Asian countries.
-In those countries, around one half of the observed socioeconomic inequality is due to utilisation being more responsive to need among the higher wealth and urban dwelling individuals.
+This prediction is confirmed for four low-middle income Asian countries.